Programming-SBCG853-Cohort2/learning-linux-JaneNjeri/README.md

     **less** - views contents of a text file one page at a time.

+    **head** - lists first ten contents of a file.

+    **tail** - displays the last ten contents of a file.

     **cat** - displays the contents of a file.
-This command can be used to combine multiple files and as well make copy of an existing file with the use of a greater than sign (>).
+This command can be used to combine multiple files and as well make copy of an existing file with the use of a greater than character (>).

     **wc** - this is a word count command, which enables one to count words, characters or even lines in file.
 Different variations can be used like the wc -l command.